Tenacity (mineralogy)

 In mineralogy, tenacity is a mineral's behavior when deformed or broken.

 Common terms

-Brittleness:
+Brittleness

 The mineral breaks or powders easily.
 Most ionic-bonded minerals are brittle.

-Malleability:
+Malleability

 The mineral may be pounded out into thin sheets.
 Metallic-bonded minerals are usually malleable.

-Ductility:
+Ductility

 The mineral may be drawn into a wire.
 Ductile materials have to be malleable as well as tough.

-Sectility:
+Sectility

 May be cut smoothly with a knife.
 Relatively few minerals are sectile.
 Sectility is a form of tenacity and can be used to distinguish minerals of similar appearance.
 Gold, for example, is sectile but pyrite ("fool's gold") is not.

-Elasticity:
+Elasticity

-If bent, will spring back to its original position when the stress is released.
+If bent by an external force, an elastic mineral will spring back to its original shape and size when the stress, that is, the external force, is released.

-Plasticity:
+Plasticity

-If bent, will not spring back to its original position when the stress is released.
+If bent by an external force, a plastic mineral will not spring back to its original shape and size when the stress, that is, the external force, is released.
 It stays bent.
-In contrast, flexibility is the ability of a material to deform elastically and return to its original shape when the applied stress is removed.